 Don’t believe me?

-Well, after speaking with some of the leading universities and institutes, I’ve curated an interesting list that’ll detail some unique ways in which cheating occurs in online exams.
+Well, after speaking with some of the leading universities and institutes, I’ve curated an interesting list that’ll detail some unique ways in which online proctored exam cheating occurs.

 Let’s explore them in detail:

-Impersonation is one of the most common forms of examination malpractice, wherein students, instead of taking the exam themselves, ask others to take the exam on their behalf.
+Impersonation is one of the most common forms of examination malpractices, wherein students, instead of taking the exam themselves, ask others to take the exam on their behalf.